Meaningful personalization: A guide to getting started

-Any of these (or a combination thereof) can yield powerful ways to personalize your user’s experience, depending on your business and your objectives.
+These tools continuously self-learn to deliver more and more relevant results to personalize your user’s experience, depending on your business and your objectives.
 The key here is to zero in on what information is most meaningful in terms of your buyer, and influencing their behavior.

-- Establish your strategy.
+1. Establish your strategy.
 Identify who you’re personalizing for, where in their journey personalization could be most impactful, what part of the experience you’re personalizing — and why.
 What do you hope to learn and achieve?
 What will the user gain?